Grade 2 waterproofing has changed in the new revision of the british standard, BS8102 - 2022.

-But, before commissioning grade 2 waterproofing, it is critical that the design team take a very clear written brief from the client, having advised them on the implications of damp and condensation with stored items and plant.
+It is critical that the design team take a very clear written brief from the client, having advised them on the implications of condensation with stored items and plant.
 The advice must be given in non-technical terms or to a client’s suitably qualified representative.

 First, establish the proposed use of the basement and discuss the required relative humidity, the risk of damp to stored items such as paper or wood (risk of decay), metal, tools, plant and equipment (risk of corrosion), agree any wall finishes and aesthetics, and agree the potential change of use in the future.